Wheat Fields: Spiritual significance

 As a young man Van Gogh pursued what he saw as a religious calling, wanting to minister to working people.
 In 1876 he was assigned a post in Isleworth, England to teach Bible classes and occasionally preach in the Methodist church.

 When he returned to the Netherlands he studied for the ministry and also for lay ministry or missionary work without finishing either field of study.
 With support from his father, Van Gogh went to Borinage in southern Belgium where he nursed and ministered to coal miners.
 There he obtained a six-month trial position for a small salary where he preached in an old dance hall and established and taught Bible school.
 His self-imposed zeal and asceticism cost him the position.

 After a nine-month period of withdrawal from society and family; he rejected the church establishment, yet found his personal vision of spirituality, "The best way to know God is to love many things.
 Love a friend, a wife, something – whatever you like – (and) you will be on the way to knowing more about Him; this is what I say to myself.
 But one must love with a lofty and serious intimate sympathy, with strength, with intelligence."
 By 1879, he made a shift in the direction of his life and found he could express his "love of God and man" through painting.

-Drawn to Biblical parables, Van Gogh found wheat fields metaphors for humanity's cycles of life, as both celebration of growth and realization of the susceptibility of nature's powerful forces.
+Drawn to Biblical parables, Van Gogh found wheat fields metaphors for humanity's cycles of life, as both celebrations of growth and realization of the susceptibility of nature's powerful forces.